dlparker/raft-consensus/developer_notes.md

 Some things that are excluded:

  - Errors likely only happen during shutdown, such as asyncio cancels
- - Errors that result from messages arriving to the wrong state, such as a vote reply arriving at a follower.
-This are not errors per se, as the code that receives them just ignores them.
-Setting up tests to cover this would be alot of work and would add almost nothing that simple inspection doesn't already provide.
  - Errors of the sort that cause system to fail completely, such as a failure while trying to setup a UDP connection.
  - Errors in code that exists solely to support development and test, such as the memory and udp comms implementations.
  - declarations of abstract methods on abstract classes and the
    ```__sbuclasshook__``` method
+ - some branches in the leader.py code that are designed to
+   help insure heartbeats are not starved out if the leader
+   is heavily loaded with other activity.
+These are marked
+   "pragma: no cover overload".
+It should be possible to
+   test these and eventually it will be done.